Wildboar-Software/asn1-typescript-libraries/libs/qc/README.md

-ASN.1 data structures based on the ASN.1 definitions in [IETF RFC 3739](https://datatracker.ietf.org/doc/html/rfc3739), which defines the the Qualified Certificates (QC) profile for X.509 public-key certificates.
+ASN.1 data structures based on the ASN.1 definitions in [IETF RFC 3739](https://datatracker.ietf.org/doc/html/rfc3739), which defines the Qualified Certificates (QC) profile for X.509 public-key certificates.

 These libraries were generated entirely or in part by the [ASN.1 Compilation Service](https://wildboarsoftware.com/asn1-compilation)